Skip to Content

 money

 This important book approaches the topic of personal finance from a different angle.
-Talking about money is often considered taboo, whether we’re struggling with our finances and could use some help or feeling comfortable and looking at how to take the next step to feel financially secure.
+Talking about money is often considered taboo, whether we’re struggling with our finances and could use some help or feel comfortable and looking at how to take the next step to feel financially secure.

 But, as the author mentions, in an age of pay-gap exposés and growing inequality, we need to talk about money more than ever.